ninjapiratica/lti-13-platform/NP.Lti13Platform.Core/README.md

 });
 ```

-### IPlatformService
+### ILti13PlatformService

-The `IPlatformService` interface is used to get the platform details to give to the tools.
+The `ILti13PlatformService` interface is used to get the platform details to give to the tools.

-There is a default implementation of the `IPlatformService` interface that uses a configuration set up on app start.
+There is a default implementation of the `ILti13PlatformService` interface that uses a configuration set up on app start.
 When calling the `WithDefaultPlatformService` method, the configuration can be setup at that time.
-The Default implementation can be overridden by adding a new implementation of the `IPlatformService` interface and not including the Default.
+The Default implementation can be overridden by adding a new implementation of the `ILti13PlatformService` interface and not including the Default.

 ```csharp
 builder.Services